 Backup and restore is a core component of the high availability feature of OceanBase Database.
-It ensures data security by preventing data loss due to storage media damage or user errors.
+It ensures data security by preventing data loss due to storage media damage and user errors.
 If data is lost due to storage media damage or user errors, you can restore the data.

 Overview